 My conclusion from this lines up with a lot of the reviews and criticisms from critics and gamers: the combat mechanic is an unnecessary aspect of the game that harms the experience, and would likely be better served if it was polished more or axed from the game altogether.

-- Free Roam Vs. Puzzles only
+Puzzles only

-- Location-based Save Points vs. Autosave on Each Puzzle
+Location-based Save Points

-- eliminate combat vs. Tweak Combat
+eliminate combat

 Puzzles- Only